 The raw shells brought by the divers are collected and dumped in godowns by the local shell merchants.
 The soft part of the shell is taken out either by boiling or by pit curing.
-Once the soft body parts are removed completely, the shell is cleaned, graded, packed in gunny bags and marketed.
-It is understood from the local merchants that there is 10-20% of the wormed shells in trochus and turbo collected from various fishing zones of the Island.
-The boring organisms are mainly polychaetes and bivalves.
-The percentage of damaged shells are more in large sized shells.
+Once the soft body parts are removed completely, the shell is cleaned graded packed in gunny bags and marketed.
+It is understood from the local merchants 10-20% of the shells collected from various fishing zones of the Island wormed.
+The boring organisms is are mainly polychaeten and bivalves.
+The percentage of damaged in more in large sized shells.
 Fouling organisms like, barnacles are also seen in trochus and turbo shells.
 Encrustation of calcarious algae is a common phenomenon.
 Damaged shells were found more in the trochus landings than in turbo.